jjyg/csv/README.rst

 The UTF8 BOM is discarded, and when encountering the UTF16 markers, the stream read from this point is transcoded to ASCII-8BIT (0-255).
 Out of range characters are converted to '?'.
 The body of the file is treated as an array of bytes.

+The program recognizes the gzip magic (0x1f 0x8b) and handles compressed files accordingly.
+Compile with -DNO_ZLIB to disable this support.

 Limitations
 ===========